Skip to content Skip to sidebar Skip to footer

 Do hot spots on dogs go away on their own?

 Mild hot spots may improve slightly without treatment, but most do not fully heal on their own.
-Without intervention, dogs will continue licking and scratching, which worsens the infection and delays recovery.
+Without intervention, dogs will continue licking and scratching, worsening the infection and delaying recovery.
 Prompt care, cleaning, topical treatments, or vet-prescribed medications- is the safest approach.

 Are hot spots on dogs contagious?